-BEDROOMS - Double Bedroom (with King Size bed) located on the ground floor (this bedroom has an ensuite bathroom with a corner bath, shower facility and a toilet) - Double Bedroom - Twin Bedroom.
-There is a spacious lounge/diner with a FLATSCREEN TV - FREEVIEW - FREE WIFI (subject to availability from Internet Service Provider).
-You will find patio doors in the lounge leading to the garden.
-The property benefits from a modern kitchen (fitted in 2019) with a GAS HOB - ELECTRIC OVEN - WASHING MACHINE - DISHWASHER - FRIDGE/FREEZER - MICROWAVE.
-Upstairs is a modern bathroom (fitted in 2018) with a bath, separate shower cubicle and a toilet.
-There is a separate toilet on the ground floor.
-At the rear of the property there is a patio area and steps down to a lawned garden.
-This accommodation has parking in the drive for two cars.
-Linen & towels included for holiday lets are provided by Resort 2 Us.
+BEDROOMS - This property has a Double Bedroom, with a King Size bed, on the ground floor with an ensuite bathroom which has a corner bath, shower facility and a toilet.
+There are two other bedrooms on the first floor, a Double Bedroom and a Twin Bedroom.
+The accommodation offers a spacious lounge/diner which includes a FLATSCREEN TV - FREEVIEW - FREE WIFI for holiday lets (subject to availability from Internet Service Provider).
+The lounge also features patio doors which open up to the garden area.
+The property benefits from a modern kitchen which includes a GAS HOB - ELECTRIC OVEN - WASHING MACHINE - DISHWASHER - FRIDGE/FREEZER - MICROWAVE.
+Upstairs is a modern bathroom with a bath, separate shower cubicle and a toilet.
+There is also a separate toilet on the ground floor.
+At the rear of the property you will find a patio area and steps down to a lawned garden.
+This accommodation has off road parking available in the drive for two cars.
+Linen & towels included for holiday lets are provided by the owner.
 EPC GRADE - D.

 GAS/ELECTRIC - INCLUDED.